hashicorp/terraform/website/source/docs/providers/aws/r/s3_bucket.html.markdown

 * `hosted_zone_id` - The [Route 53 Hosted Zone ID](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) for this bucket's region.
 * `region` - The AWS region this bucket resides in.
 * `website_endpoint` - The website endpoint, if the bucket is configured with a website.
 If not, this will be an empty string.
+* `website_domain` - The domain of the website endpoint, if the bucket is configured with a website.
+If not, this will be an empty string.
+This is used to create Route 53 alias records.